I believe good fiction can provide insights about reality, so I like to read and review novels when I have time.

 The descriptions of the garden were something I liked very much the first time I read the story, because it makes it sound truly magical.
 I also recall being fond of Dickon's first appearance, when he brings Mary the seeds and they start to work together to make the garden beautiful again.

-Nature and plants play a main part, as it is what gives the children the power of change.
+Nature and plants play a main part, as they are what gives the children the power of change.
 The regeneration of the garden mirrors the one taking place inside the young cousins.

 Inside the garden, the high walls were covered with leafless stems of climbing roses.
 They were so thick they had matted together.
 Clumps of rosebushes had grown and spread their branches until they were like little trees.
 Climbing roses crept up every tree in the garden.
 They ran all over them and swung down long tendrils like swaying curtains.